-Wherever possible debrief conversations and missed learning time should be carried out on the same day.
+Wherever possible reflective conversations and missed learning time should be carried out on the same day.

-Completed debrief forms should be handed to the centre office to be scanned and entered on to CPOMS.
+Completed proformas should be handed to the Centre office to be scanned and entered on to CPOMS.

 While most behaviour issues, can and should be dealt with by the delivery staff in the first instance, persistent or more serious behaviour will need to be passed on to the KS3 Lead or member of SLT on duty.